If you are looking for a unique little dog, with an eye-catching appearance, and a whole lot of personality, the Pomeranian might be your best choice.

 You can expect your dog to reach up to 16-17 years of age, which means there will be plenty of room for tons of happy, funny moments in your life together.

 Intelligence, Temperament and Personality Traits of the Pomeranian

 One of the things you cannot expect from your Pomeranian is that he will be boring.

 You will discover that your dog comes in a small size, yet has plenty of character and loyalty and love for you and your family.

 Pomeranians are well known for being spirited, bold, tenacious and sometimes stubborn, and, expect to invest plenty of time in challenging his intelligence because Pomeranians need training that offers positive reinforcement

-Even though they are small in size, Pomeranians are a lively breed and they do need minimum one walk daily.
-Also, regular play time and family interactions are on their daily routine list as well.
+Even though they are small in size, Pomeranians are a lively breed and they do need a minimum of one walk daily.
+Also, regular playtime and family interactions are on their daily routine list as well.

 Furthermore, this is a breed that is very affectionate and hates being separated from their human family.